retokens/Grants-Program/rfps/know-your-real-estate-asset.md

-If none of the above development areas are deemed necessary, then this proposal includes no specific concrete deliverables as it is currently possible to attach document references to RE STOs.
+If none of the above development areas are deemed necessary, then this proposal includes no specific concrete deliverables as it is currently possible to attach document references to RE STOs via the PCP.

 ***Title Report***